 Israel’s Trust Law legally recognises and regulates the establishment and administration of trusts, whereas the Israeli Income Tax Ordinance (New Version), 5721 – 1961 (Israeli Income Tax Ordinance) regulates the taxation of trusts, including foundations and establishments under foreign laws.

 The Israeli legislator has not taken any steps to amend the Israeli Trust Law and/or the Israeli Income Tax Ordinance to allow settlors to retain extensive powers.
-In fact, in a trust dedicated in favour of a beneficiary (ie, a private hekdesh), unless the trust deed specifically permits changes to be made by the settlor (resulting in the trust being deemed revocable for tax purposes), a change can be made only if all beneficiaries have consented, or a court order has been issued.
+In fact, in a trust dedicated in favour of a beneficiary (ie, a private hekdesh), unless the trust deed specifically permits changes to be made (regardless if by settlor, trustee or beneficiary), a change can be made only if all beneficiaries have consented, or a court order has been issued; thus, resulting in the trust being deemed revocable for tax purposes.

 Israeli businesses' main asset protection method is the use of corporate shield; namely, limited companies and limited partnerships, which protect the shareholders/limited partners from the risks involved with the underlying business.

 Protecting the ownership of businesses from creditors risks is usually achieved through the use of irrevocable and discretionary trusts.
-In the event that the owner of the business is reluctant to hand over control to an independent trustee, it is common to use offshore holding structures that make it difficult (although not impossible) for creditors to track and locate the assets and link them to the ultimate owner.
+In the event that the owner of the business is reluctant to hand over control to an independent trustee, it is common to use offshore holding structures that make it difficult (although not impossible in today’s transparent legal environment) for creditors to track and locate the assets and link them to the ultimate owner.

 More sophisticated families use trusts as a means for executing a measured and regulated transfer of wealth and control to younger generations.
 Sometimes a trust is combined with strategies originating in the Israeli Companies Law, 5759 – 1999: mainly, the transferring owners would create a holding entity (company or partnership) distinguishing between property rights and control rights; while the property rights are settled into a trust, the controlling interests are either left with the transferring owners or granted to the more suitable next generation member(s), thus retaining equality in the property rights.